hardphoenix/ESP32-JLink/README.md

 ![SaveWorkspace](https://github.com/hardphoenix/ESP32-JLink/blob/main/image/FileWorkspace.png)

-7- Open Your File *.code-workspace  and edit it Whit These lines:
+7- Open Your File *.code-workspace  and edit it with These lines:

 ```json
 "actionButtons":